What Is a Data Engineer?: A Guide to This In-Demand Career

 A portfolio is often a key component in a job search, showing recruiters, hiring managers, and potential employers what you can do.

 Many data engineers start in entry-level roles to build the experience and skills needed for more advanced roles.
-The most common roles transitioning into data engineering in the UK include software engineers, data analysts, and business intelligence developers.
+Roles such as database administrator or database developer can help you build relevant skills and gain industry experience.
 As you build knowledge and learn from other experts in the field, you will be more equipped to grow within your role and transition into more advanced data careers.

-Whether you’re just getting started or looking to pivot to a new career, start building job-ready skills for roles in data with the Google Data Analytics Professional Certificate.
+Having a degree to become a data engineer is unnecessary, though some companies might prefer candidates with at least a bachelor's degree.
+If you're interested in a career in data engineering and plan to pursue a degree, consider majoring in computer science, software engineering, data science, or information systems.

+Some bachelor's degree programmes offer a concentration in data engineering.
+The B.Tech program in Data Science & Engineering from Manipal Institute of Technology is one of the first in it's kind.
+Learners explore data analytics, visualisation, machine learning, and more.

 Editorial Team